Prof. Keshab K. Parhi

 Dr. Parhi has been with the Department of Electrical & Computer Engineering at the University of Minnesota, Minneapolis, since 1988, where he was an Assistant Professor from Oct.
 1988-June 1992, Associate Professor from July 1992-June 1995, and has been a Professor since July 1995.
 Since 2000, He has held the permanent title of "Distinguished McKnight University Professor" awarded by the Graduate School of the University.
 Since 1997, he has held the title of "Edgar F. Johnson Professor" awarded by the College of Science and Engineering.
 From July 2008 till August 2011, he served as the Director of Graduate Studies of the Electrical Engineering program.
 He has held short term positions in several industries such as IBM T.J.
 Watson Research Center (Yorktown Heights, NY), AT&T Bell Laboratories (Holmdel, NJ), NEC Corporation (Miyamae-Ku, Kawasaki, Japan), where he was a National Science Foundation Japan Fellow, Broadcom Corp., Irvine, CA, and Medtronic Corp., Minneapolis, MN.
 He has been a visiting Professor at Delft University (The Netherlands), Lund University (Sweden), Fudan University (Shanghai, China), and Stanford University.

-Dr. Parhi is widely recognized for his work on high-level transformations of iterative data-flow computations, for developing a formal theory of computing for design of digital signal processing systems, and for his contributions to multi-gigabit Ethernet transceivers on copper and fiber and for backplanes.
-These transceiver integrated circuit chips form the backbone of the internet.
+Dr. Parhi is widely recognized for his work on high-level transformations of iterative data-flow computations, for developing a formal theory of computing for design of digital signal processing systems, and for contributions to multi-gigabit transceivers for wired systems such as ethernet on copper and fiber and for backplanes, and for wireless communications systems.
+These high-speed and low-power transceiver integrated circuit chips form the backbone of the internet.
 His research addresses VLSI architecture design and implementation of signal processing, communications and biomedical systems, error control coders and cryptography architectures, high-speed transceivers, stochastic computing, secure computing, and molecular/DNA computing.
 He is also working on intelligent classification of biomedical signals and images, for applications such as seizure prediction and detection, schizophrenia classification, biomarkers for mental disorders, brain connectivity, and screening of fundus and optical coherence tomography (OCT) images for ophthalmic abnormalities.
-He has published over 600 papers, is inventor or coinventor of 29 issued US Patents, has authored the text book VLSI Digital Signal Processing Systems: Design and Implementation (Wiley, 1999), and is the co-editor (with Takao Nishitani) of the reference book Digital Signal Processing for Multimedia Systems (CRC Press, March 1999).
+He has published over 600 papers, is inventor or coinventor of 30 issued US Patents, has authored the text book VLSI Digital Signal Processing Systems: Design and Implementation (Wiley, 1999), and is the co-editor (with Takao Nishitani) of the reference book Digital Signal Processing for Multimedia Systems (CRC Press, March 1999).
 He has coauthored the research monographs Pipelined Adaptive Digital Filters (with Naresh Shanbhag, 1994), Digit-Serial Computation (with Richard Hartley, 1995) and Pipelined Lattice and Wave Digital Recursive Filters (with Jin-Gyun Chung, 1996), all published by Springer.